tamilselvanarjun/knapsack_algorithm/README.md

 ## Knapsack Algorithm

-knapsack_algorithm is a Python package offering a streamlined and effective resolution for the 0/1 knapsack problem.
+knapsack_algorithm is a Python package that provides a simple and efficient solution for the 0/1 knapsack problem.

 ### Features